 I’m not going into how to use it within this post (I’ll be doing that in a later post) but it’s super easy to get the hang of and use.

-It's dashboard and interface is simple to navigate around too, plus they have endless help in their “how-to” guides, blog articles and messaging service, so you'll always be able to get help when you need it!
+Its dashboard and interface are simple to navigate around too, plus they have endless help in their “how-to” guides, blog articles and messaging service, so you’ll always be able to get help when you need it!

 You may or may not have heard the saying “the money’s in the list”…